The Company Setup for Tech Startups Search Guide: 5 Steps to Launch

 The IT Context:

 The tech sector encompasses a wide range of activities, from software development and IT consulting to e-commerce and digital marketing.
-Ensure you select the specific activities that align with your business model to avoid future complications.
+Ensure you select the specific activities that align with your business model.

 3. Understand Corporate Tax Implications